-The course will explore the uses of electronics and robotics, components of an electric circuit, ways in which various electrical components affect the path of electricity, ohm's law, platforms for PCB (printed circuit board) production, basic robot behaviours using input/output devices, movement and sensorbased responses, microcontrollers, mechanical devices for the transfer of mechanical energy, mechanical advantage and power efficiency, including friction, force, and torque, robotics coding, and various platforms for robotics programming.
-Some projects students will make and compete include: robot mask and competition, sumo bot and competition, line following robot, object avoidance robot, hydraulic robot arm and competition, servo motor robot arm, VEX clawbot, and others (subject to change).
+The course will explore the uses of electronics and robotics, components of an electric circuit, ways in which various electrical components affect the path of electricity, platforms for PCB (printed circuit board) production, basic robot behaviours using input/output devices, movement and sensor-based responses, microcontrollers, mechanical devices for the transfer of mechanical energy, mechanical advantage and power efficiency, including force and torque, robotics coding, and various platforms for robotics programming.
+Some level 1 projects students will do are: cyborg mask and competition, sumo bot and competition, hydraulic robot arm and competition, line following and object avoidance robot, VEX clawbot, soccerbot, arduino projects, winky blink, water piano, etc. Higher level courses will focus more on constructing and coding more complex robots and making more complex electronic projects.